RoboTom01/E-commerce-Retail/README.md

   ---

   ## Tests:
-  Test the GET, POST, PUT, and DELETE routes in a tool such as Insomnia.<br />
+  Test the GET, POST, PUT, DELETE calls and the API routes in a tool such as Insomnia.<br />

   ---